muratk5n/thirdwave/en/README.md

 ---

 Mr Freeze stays.
-"I like it here, it's cool over the summah"
+"I like it here, it's cool over the summah".

 ---